 Tobermory is the colourful capital of the Isle of Mull which you have probably seen in guide books, but never knew where it was.
 The shops and restaurants along the harbour have been painted in many cheerful colours which have made it a popular tourist destination as well as a well used film location .... the childrens' television programme 'Balamory' was filmed here.
 Obviously the island can only be reached by ferry, but it is close enough to the mainland for a day trip, and there is enough on the Island to keep you occupied for much longer.
 Several boat operators can take you out from Tobermory to look for seals, porpoise, dolphins and whales which are frequently seen in the sea around Mull.

 This exciting project sees the transformation of a former railway engine shed in Stirling into a fascinating conservation centre focused on preserving Scotland's built heritage.
 As well as teaching future generations to learn the skills needed to look after our buildings, the public are also invited to come along and learn about/interact with exhibitions and hands on building materials.
-This will be great for anyone interested in traditional building methods, restoring an old building of their own or studying architecture.
-Due to open in 2017.
+This is great for anyone interested in traditional building methods, restoring an old building of their own or studying architecture.
+Run by Historic Environment Scotland.
+Free entry.

 B&Bs near The Engine Shed - Garvally House, Alloa,Westerton B&B, Callander, Loaninghead Farm near Loch Lomond, Easter Glentore Farm, near Airdrie, Strawberry Bank House B&B, LinlithgowArden Country House, Linlithgow